TheoC99/FileCleanupService/README.md

 Method 1)

-Bash cmd admin at script location:
+1. Open an **Administrator** command prompt in the repository folder.
+2. Install the service:
 ````
 python cleanup_service.py --startup auto install
 ````
+3. Create `C:\FileCleanupConfig\config.txt` and write the full path of the folder you want cleaned into the file.
+If the directory does not exist, create it first.
+4. The service checks this file every minute and picks up any changes automatically.

 Method 2)
-- Run install_service.bat as administrator
+- Run `install_service.bat` as **Administrator**.
-- When Promted enter the target temporary folder and hit enter
+- When prompted, enter the folder you want cleaned and press **Enter**.
-- Script creates `C:\FileCleanupConfig\config.txt`
-- config.txt get read every 5 minutes.
-- If any changes have been made, the target folder changes.
+- The batch file generates a temporary Python script using that folder path, packages it with PyInstaller and installs the resulting executable as a service.
+- No configuration file is used for this method.
+To change the folder later, rerun the batch file with a new path.

 ---- Managing the Service ------